netgroup-polito/onos-applications/ovsdb-rest/README.md

 The request uses basic HTTP authentication, so you need to provide onos username and password.
 To verify that the configuration has been correctly pushed you can type log:tail from the onos cli.
 The app will start contacting the ovsdb nodes and you should see some related logs from the onos cli.
+* Remember to update the configuration based on your topology, i.e. typing the "devices" command on your ONOS cli, you have to add all the ovsdb nodes that appear on the cli

 ## API